 How can you tell coffee beans go bad?

-You’ll know there’s something going on off–with that horrible, rotting scent, even mold can sometimes show up.
-That beautiful dark color is gone too and now your coffee is a lighter brown shade.
-So when you noticed that your coffee beans are gone wrong, use your senses and drink till you can drink!
+You’ll know something is going off with that horrible, rotting scent; even mold can sometimes show up.
+That beautiful dark color is gone, too, and now your coffee is a light brown shade.
+So when you notice that your coffee beans are gone wrong, use your senses and drink till you can drink!

 Can you get sick from drinking old coffee?

 In a pinch and in need of a caffeine fix, many people would risk flavor quality— make sure you don’t drink coffee that’s gone rancid, and make you sick.
 As long as coffee is stored correctly (unopened, sealed, dry), it’s safe to drink for years.

 How can you tell if coffee is rancid?

 If it looks or tastes a little “wrong” (moldy, rotten, or mildewy), throw it out.
 It will taste bland if it just tastes dry, as the coffee scent is essential to its flavoring profile.